-Current land value estimates by the University of Minnesota Land Economics department remain historically high as they continue to reflect in part the high returns from farming between 2008 and 2012, but they are coming down (Figure 24).
-In 2017, the average value of ag land per acre for Minnesota was \$4,799, down 3% from 2016.
-However, demand for farmland for residential and commercial development has also driven up values, as can be seen in the urban and suburban counties of the Twin Cities, where ag land values are the highest (Figure 25).
+Current land value estimates by the University of Minnesota Land Economics department remain historically high as they continue to reflect in part the high returns from farming between 2008 and 2012, and though they declined after that, the overall value per acre has plateaued over the last three years (Figure 21).
+In 2017, the value of ag land per acre for Minnesota was \$4,804, down 3% from 2016.
+However, demand for farmland for residential and commercial development has also driven up values, as can be seen in the urban and suburban counties of the Twin Cities, where ag land values are the highest (Figure 22).

-Figure 24: Farmland is defined as all agricultural 2a land, including Green Acres, minus the house/garage/first acre and the building site.
+Figure 21: Farmland is defined as all agricultural 2a land, including Green Acres, minus the house/garage/first acre and the building site.
 This was called "deeded" land prior to 2009.
 The significant increase in value between 2011 and 2014 is due to the high returns from farming, while increasing pressure for residential and commercial development is keeping values up in and around metropolitan areas.
 Data: University of Minnesota Land Economics